mikbe/rugs/README.markdown

 RUGS has three main functions:

-* Creates a local git repository with templates you design.
+* Creates a local git repository using default templates or ones you create.
 * Sets up a remote repository to mirror your local one.
 * Adds a framework of git hooks allowing you to store and run your own hooks in directly from the repo.